Contrast-Security-OSS/docs/content/installation/netcore/configuration/YAML-template-netcore.md

     # Valid values are `full` or `web`. `Full` indicates instrumenting all threading operations to fully follow dataflow. `Web` indicates following dataflow only through built-in sync and async web operations, but not user-managed threads/tasks.
 Using `web` can improve agent performance.
     # thread_analysis: full

+    # Enable an experimental profiler chaining feature to allow Contrast
+    # to work alongside other tools that use the CLR Profiling API.
+    # enable_chaining: false

 #===========================================================================
 # Inventory